Sephiroth0201/Static_Threshold_Trading/README.md

 The following repository contains the code implementing 3 tasks:

 task 1:
-Implementing the static threshold strategy on some given an alpha and adding a position column
+Implementing the static threshold strategy given an alpha and adding making a position column

 task 2:
 building a backtesting engine which calculates the pnl with time given some historical stock prices